hkiriama/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Hello World Write a script that prints “Hello, World"
+1. Write a script that prints “Hello, World”